Hong Kong limits public gatherings to 4 in a group as city tightens COVID-19 rules again

 Civil servants will work flexible hours.

-The new measures will be looked at again in seven days, Lam said.
+"This is a time for tightening," Lam said at a press conference, adding the measures would be reviewed every seven days.

-"Unless we have an effective vaccine which can be widely used in the community, we may need to co-exist with the virus for a period of time," Lam told a news conference on Monday.
+"Unless we have an effective vaccine which can be widely used in the community, we may need to co-exist with the virus for a period of time," Lam told reporters.

-The measures were the result of a three-way tug of war between considerations related to public health, economic impact and social acceptability, she added.
+The announcement is a new body blow to the city's economy, which was already mired in recession before the pandemic hit.

+Health secretary Sophia Chan said officials were trying to "strike a balance" between social distancing and keeping businesses open.

 Earlier on Monday, the organiser of the Hong Kong Book Fair, which draws about one million visitors annually, said the event due to start on Wednesday will be postponed to a later, unspecified date due to the coronavirus.